 Lur & goathorn

 The primordial force of the lur and the melancholic sound of the billygoat's horn, is two forms of exspression that fits me well.
 Nature, horn and animals belong together.
 Put together with lush tales about the life at the mountain farm and sheperds, it may happen I act as a musical milkmaid or fairy of the forest...I play bukkehorn in Disneys "Frozen".
 I was found on youtube by composer Christophe Beck in Los Angeles.
-Read more about my Hollwood-fairytale on the frontpage.
+VIDEO of my TEDxtalk about this true fairytale.

 Musical presentations, artistic performances, master of ceremonies